 Nipper was followed by several Bassett Hounds, the chosen icon for Hush Puppies Shoes.
 The inspiration for both the name of the comfortable shoe and it’s mascot derives from the meal-battered food known as a “hush puppy” as owners in the 50’s would throw these small nuggets to their barking dogs to keep them quiet…and Bassett Hounds just look comfy with their floppy ears and puppy-dog eyes!
 So, the shoe fit the name and the breed fit the desired image.

 Maybe you remember the infamous Lassie, a Rough Collie who entered the TV stage in 1954.
-Lassie stole my heart as a child and may have been the first “subliminal” message that later fueled the launch of my pet-care business and commitment to deliver pet wellness, nose to tail, with cage-free boarding services and promotion of salient pet products including pet insurance (see our PET SHOP page).
+Lassie stole my heart as a child and may have been the first “subliminal” message that later fueled the launch of my pet-care business and commitment to deliver pet wellness, nose to tail, with cage-free boarding services and promotion of salient pet products including pet insurance – please visit our PET STORE page @ http://www.doolittlesdoghouse.com/shop

 Lassie always came home…the dog had good “recall”!
 The TV series ran for 17 years with 5 generations of Lassie’s.
 The general theme was that Lassie solved all the family problems.